Custom Widgets

 "term:localshellopts" | (optional) Sets the shell options meant to be used with "term:localshellpath" .
 This is useful if you are using a nonstandard shell and need to provide a specific option that we do not cover.
 Only works locally.
 Defaults to an empty string. |

-Example Widgets
+Example Terminal Widgets

 Here are a few simple widgets to serve as examples.